 Section 2.
-The Executive Committee shall consist of the four Officers, immediate Past President, and eight elected Directors.
+The Executive Committee shall consist of the five Officers, and eight elected Directors.
 The President of the Section shall serve as Chairperson of the Executive Committee.
-Seven members of the Executive Committee shall constitute a quorum for the transaction of business.

 Section 3.
 The President shall preside at all meetings of the Section and of the Executive Committee and shall perform such other duties as may be directed by the Executive Committee.
 The President should keep abreast of developments in the field of industrial hygiene and guide the Section in the formulation of constructive activities.
 The President should provide constructive and energetic leadership in the activities of the Section.
 The President shall appoint a Program Committee, Nominating Committee, Teller’s Committee, and such other committees as are deemed necessary and shall automatically become an ex-officio member of such committees.

 Section 4.
 The Treasurer shall be the custodian of all monies of the Section, shall receive all monies due the Section and shall pay all authorized bills against the Section.
 The disbursement of all funds for this Section shall be made upon authorization of the Executive Committee.
 The Treasurer shall submit, in writing, an annual financial report at the Annual Business Meeting of the Section, and shall transmit to their successor in office, all funds and property of the Section in their possession.
 The Treasurer shall submit an annual report to the Section in such form as may be determined by the Executive Committee.
 The Treasurer shall provide a brief summary of the financial status of the Section at each Executive Committee meeting.